 So if you feel anxious, look for an opportunity to help someone, which in turn will help you.

-According to scientific facts, when you have a good strong circle of family and friends, you are less likely to risk of heart disease.
-In being kind with people, you develop more meaningful and strong relationships within that circle.
+According to scientific facts, when you have a good strong circle of family and friends, you are less likely to risk heart disease.
+In being kind to people, you develop more meaningful and strong relationships within that circle.

 No act of kindness, no matter how small, is ever wasted……….
 Aesop